Inkjet vs. Laser: Which Printer Is Right for You? (2024)

 HP Deskjet 3755 Wireless All-in-One Printer - HP Store Canada

-1. Smaller Size
+2. Smaller in Size

 Another advantage of inkjet printers over laser printers is their size versatility; they are smaller and cheaper.